A Single Kiss

 “When you were a kid, did you wipe your hands on your shirt?”
 Grace asked while chewing a bite of hot dog.

 “Of course, and I got reminded not to, unless I was wearing a ketchup-colored shirt, in which case I could sneak a small smear.”

 Grace started to laugh with her mouth full, and Hannah was trying to concoct a request that would encourage the child to desist, when her cell phone chirped.
 This far into the country, the expense of a landline was necessary because cell reception was spotty, though tonight the signal was apparently strong enough.

 “Hi, this is Gail Russo from Hartman and Whitney.
 Is this Hannah?”

 The three bites of cheesy shells Hannah had snitched while preparing dinner went on a tumbling run in her tummy.
 “This is Hannah.”

-“I hope I’m not interrupting your dinner, Hannah, but most people like to hear something as soon as possible after an interview.
+“I hope I’m not interrupting your supper, Hannah, but most people like to hear something as soon as possible after an interview.
 I have good news, I think.”

 Grace used her fork to draw a cat in her ketchup.

 “You interviewed with two department heads and a partner,” Gail said, “which is our in-house rule before a new hire, and they all liked you.”